gtong900/attractions-information-website/README.md

-# pastprojects:
 # Hello, everyone, this repository is used for storing and displaying some of my work in the past.
-# About Trath: This is a dynamic webiste which I developed on visual studio .net platform.
+# About Trath: This is a .NET dynamic data_driven website developed on visual studio which I spent two weeks making in undergraduate year 2.
+Pretty many functions and details are designed and practiced in this project.
+I was content and happy to have opportunity to take this project independently although it looks immature at the moment.